Biobix/proteoformer/README.md

 ## Dependencies <a name="dependencies"></a>

-Proteoformer is built in Perl 5 and Python 2.7.
+Proteoformer is built in Perl 5, Python 2.7 and Bash.
 All necessary scripts are included in this GitHub repository.

 To prevent problems with missing dependencies, we included all necessary dependencies in a [Conda](https://conda.io/docs/) environment.
 For more information about Conda installation, click [here](https://conda.io/docs/user-guide/install/index.html).